pgcentralfoundation/pgrx/README.md

 We are most definitely open to contributions of any kind.
 Bug Reports, Feature Requests, Documentation, and even [sponsorships](https://github.com/sponsors/eeeebbbbrrrr).

 If you'd like to contribute code via a Pull Request, please make it against our `develop` branch.
-The `master` branch is meant to represent what is currently available on crates.io.
+The `master` branch is no longer used.

 Providing wrappers for Postgres' internals is not a straightforward task, and completely wrapping it is going to take quite a bit of time.  `pgrx` is generally ready for use now, and it will continue to be developed as